Jim Ringo: Green Bay Packers

-The Packers selected him in the seventh round of the 1953 NFL draft.
+The Packers selected him 79th overall in the seventh round of the 1953 NFL draft.
 Ringo was considered vastly undersized at 211 lb.
 Ringo left training camp in his rookie year, returning to his wife Betty (Martin) Ringo and their new home in Easton, Pennsylvania, after facing a tough disciplinarian in Packers' coach Gene Ronzani; and doubting his own ability to make the team at 211 pounds.
 As Ringo later said, "'I thought I was too damn small to play in a big man's game'".
 However, Betty and Ringo's friends sent him back to training camp, where he made the 33-player squad.

 Ringo began his rookie season well, starting in five games at center, but then suffered a knee injury that ended his season.
 After that, he was the Packers starter at center for the ensuing 10 years, missing only one start during that time.

 Ringo played for five different head coaches in Green Bay.
 In his first six seasons, he played under Gene Ronzani (1953), Hugh Devore (1953), Lisle Blackbourn (1954–57), and Ray "Scooter" McLean (1953, 1958), and the Packers went 20–50–2.
 Vince Lombardi's arrival as head coach in January 1959 changed everything, and for Ringo's next five seasons, the Packers went 50–15–1 and 2–1 in championship games.